 Any certification as a specialist, or any certification in a field of practice, that does not state that such certification has been granted by the Supreme Court of New Jersey or by an organization that has been approved by the American Bar Association, indicates that the certifying organization has not been approved, or has been denied approval, by the Supreme Court of New Jersey and the American Bar Association.
 (See New Jersey Rules of Professional Conduct Rule 7.4(b) (1997))

 Any certification by an organization other than the New Mexico Board of Legal Specialization does not constitute recognition by the New Mexico Board of Legal Specialization, unless the lawyer is also recognized by the board as a specialist in that area of law.
 (See New Mexico Rules of Professional Conduct Rule 16-704(D) (1997))

 Unless otherwise indicated, Texas attorneys are Not Certified by the Texas Board of Legal Specialization in the areas of practice listed on their profiles.

 See Texas Disciplinary Rules of Professional Conduct Rule 7.04(b)(3) (1999).

 The Supreme Court of Washington does not recognize certification of specialties in the practice of law.
 Any certificate, award, or recognition by a group, organization or association used by a Washington attorney to describe his or her qualifications as a lawyer or qualifications in any subspecialty of law is not a requirement to practice law in the State of Washington.
 (See Washington Rules of Professional Responsibility Rule 7.4(b) (1997))

 Legal Disclaimer: This website is for informational purposes only.
 Use of this website does not constitute an attorney-client relationship.
 Information entered on this website is not confidential.
 This website has paid attorney advertising.
 Anyone choosing a lawyer must do their own independent research.
-By using this website, you agree to our additional Terms and Services.
+By using this website, you agree to our additional Terms and Conditions.